Mooncake Store Python API#

 Parameters:

-base_keys(List[str]): List of base identifiers.buffer_ptrs(List[int]): List of the buffers pointer pre-allocated for tensor, and the buffers should be registered.sizes(List[int]): List of the size of buffers.tp_rank(int): The tensor parallel rank to retrieve (default: 0).tp_size(int): Total tensor parallel size (default: 1).
+base_keys(List[str]): List of base identifiers.buffer_ptrs(List[int]): List of buffer pointers pre-allocated for tensor; buffers should be registered.sizes(List[int]): List of buffer sizes.tp_rank(int): The tensor parallel rank to retrieve (default: 0).tp_size(int): Total tensor parallel size (default: 1).

 Returns: